We’re Going Again… Eventually

 You can do this.

-Although the funding for Farmer to Farmer flows through the United Methodist Church, our work in Harrisburg is with the entire community.
-We are partners with the school at St. John’s Methodist Church, but also with the local public school as well as the Lutheran school.
+Although many of the Farmer to Farmer board members belong to the the United Methodist Church, we are an entirely independent 501c3 organization and our ecumenical work in Harrisburg is with the entire community.
+We are partners with the school at St. John’s Methodist Church, but also with both the local public school and the Lutheran school.
 We are not building a “Methodist” high school, we are building a community school and as we do so, we are partnering closely with the the community of Harrisburg and with other churches in the community.

 If you’d like to learn more about our trip, or more about the Farmer to Farmer mission and our work in Harrisburg, Liberia, please contact me at PastorPartridge@gmail.com or by mail at Rev. John and Patti Partridge, c/o Christ United Methodist Church, 470 East Broadway Street, Alliance, Ohio 44601.